 Natural Resources Protection Act (NRPA) - This program regulates activities in, on, over or adjacent to natural resources such as lakes, wetlands, streams/rivers, fragile mountain areas, and sand dune systems.
 The program uses permit by rule (PBR) for certain classes of activity.
 Standards to be met focus on the possible impacts to the resources and to existing uses.

 Shoreland Zoning - This program is primarily administered through municipalities, and involves the regulation of activities in the shoreland zone.

 Site Location of Development - This program regulates developments that may have a substantial impact on the environment, as provided in law.
-Examples: large subdivisions, structures, 20 acre plus developments, and metallic mineral mining operations.
+Examples: large subdivisions, structures, and 20 acre plus developments.
 Standards address a range of potential environmental impacts.

-Stormwater - The Stormwater Program works toward protecting and restoring surface and groundwater impacted by stormwater flows.
-The Maine Stormwater Program includes the regulation of stormwater under three core laws: The Site Location of Development law (Site Law), Stormwater Management Law, and Waste Discharge Law (MEPDES).
-Aspects of stormwater are also addressed under industry specific laws such as the borrow pit and solid waste laws, and the rules administered by the Land Use Planning Commission.
+Stormwater - There are multiple laws and regulations that work toward protecting and restoring surface water and groundwater affected by stormwater flows.
+Some aspects of stormwater runoff can be addressed in various DEP laws, including the Site Location of Development Act, the Stormwater Management Law, and the Waste Discharge Law.
+Other aspects of stormwater runoff can be addressed under activity specific laws, like the borrow pit or solid waste laws, or through laws administered by the Land Use Planning Commission.

 Wind Energy Developments - This program regulates wind energy projects under the Maine Wind Energy Act to encourage the appropriate development of projects in Maine.